James Dobson: Focus on the Family

 In 1977, he founded Focus on the Family.
-He grew the organization into a multimedia empire by the mid-1990s, including 10 radio programs, 11 magazines, numerous videos, and basketball camps, and program of faxing suggested sermon topics and bulletin fillers to thousands of churches every week.
+He grew the organization into a multimedia empire by the mid-1990s, including 10 radio programs, 11 magazines, numerous videos, basketball camps, and a program of faxing suggested sermon topics and bulletin fillers to thousands of churches every week.
 In 1995, the organization's budget was more than $100 million annually.

 Before becoming famous for the radio ministry, he created the "Focus on the Family Film Series" released in 1978 based on his Family Life seminars.

 Jimmy Carter organized a White House Conference on Families in 1979–1980 that explicitly included a "diversity of families" with various structures.
 Dobson objected to this, believing that only his preferred notion of the traditional family—one headed by a male breadwinner married to a female caregiver—should be endorsed by the conference.
 He also objected to the fact that he was not invited to the planning for the event.
 At Dobson's urging, his listeners wrote 80,000 letters to the White House asking for Dobson to be invited, which he eventually was.
 This demonstrated to Dobson his power to rally his followers for political ends.

 Beginning in 1980, Dobson built networks of political activists and founded lobbying organizations that advocated against LGBTQ rights and opposed legal abortion, among other socially conservative policy goals.
 He nurtured relationships with conservative politicians, such as Ronald Reagan.
 He was among the founders of Family Research Council in 1981, a federal lobbying organization classified as a hate group, and Family Policy Councils that lobby at the level of state government.
 When Focus on the Family moved to Colorado Springs in 1991, the city started to be called "the Vatican of the Religious Right" with Dobson imagined as an evangelical pope.